Jazz

 Running Jazz

-Due to Oracle's new licensing requirements for Java, RAL has moved to using the Open-Source OpenJDK for Jazz development and releases.
-This should not affect any of the application's functionality, but changes slightly how you launch Jazz.
+Due to Oracle's licensing requirements for Java, RAL uses an Open-Source OpenJDK for Jazz development and releases.
+This should not affect any of the application's functionality.

 java -version